tehryanx/tehryanx.github.io/_posts/2019-12-25-Cracking-A-Christmas-Story.markdown

 --|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---
   |   | T |   | B |   | M |   | S |   |   |   |   | L | N | E |   |   | Y | I | W |   | R | O |   |

-The next step was to move on to the second secret message to see if we could extract more of the alphabet.
+The next step was to move on to the second secret message to see if I could extract more of the alphabet.
 Fortunately, I didn't have to start from scratch this time.
 I'd already recovered a lot, but it was using the Y-19 key.
 The second message was encrypted using the o-21 key.
 Because we're using a circular shift cipher, we should be able to simply shift our recovered alphabet to the O-21 position and use it to decode the next message.
 We've already discovered that in the Y-19 configuration, O is in the 24th position.
 We just need to shift the alphabet to the left (or rather, rotate the decoder pin counter-clockwise) three positions.

 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10| 11| 12| 13| 14| 15| 16| 17| 18| 19| 20| 21| 22| 23| 24| 25| 26
 --|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---